Book Talk - Paull's 'The Bees' looks at life inside the hive

 A: Yes.
 So thrilled it seems to have struck a chord.
 I'm getting tweets from 10-year-olds and people in their 80s, and even beekeepers saying how much they enjoyed it.
 That's really high praise.

-Q: You have a background in screenwriting, and theater – why fiction for this story?
+Q: You have a background in screenwriting, and theatre – why fiction for this story?

 A: Fiction is always where I was headed.
 The bar is so high, but a good book is such a wonderful thing, so pure between you and the reader.